microsoft/aitour-interact-with-llms/lab/Workshop Instructions/04_Multimodal_Interfaces.md

-# Part 3 - Multimodal interfaces
+# Part 3 - Multimodal

-By now we have interacted with LLMs using a single modality: inputting text and receiving either text or images.
-However, multimodal interfaces are becoming increasingly popular, as they allow users to interact with models using multiple modalities, such as text, images, and speech, thus facilitating human-computer interactions.
-In this section, we will explore how to use multimodal interfaces to interact with GPT-4o.
+Until now, we have interacted with LLMs using a single modality: inputting text and receiving either text or images.
+However, multimodal interfaces are becoming increasingly popular because they allow users to interact with models using multiple modalities, such as text, images, and speech, thereby improving human-computer interactions.
+In this section, we will explore how to use multimodal interfaces to interact with **GPT-4o mini** and **GPT-4o audio**.

 > [!TIP]
-> **GPT-4o** is a multimodal model that incorporates both natural language processing and visual understanding.
+> **GPT-4o mini** is a multimodal model that incorporates both natural language processing and visual understanding.
 It is able to process as input a combination of text and images, and generate an output which is relevant to both modalities.

+**GPT-4o realtime** supports low-latency, "speech-in, speech-out" conversational interactions.
+It is a great fit for use cases involving live interactions between a user and a model, such as customer support agents, voice assistants, and real-time translators.

 ## Best Practices

-- **Contextual specificity**: Adding context to the scenario at hand gives the model a better understanding of an appropriate output.
+- **Contextual specificity**: Adding context to the current scenario provides the model a better understanding of an appropriate output.
 This level of specificity aids in focusing on relevant aspects and avoiding extraneous details.​

 - **Task-oriented prompts**: Focusing on a specific task helps the model to develop the output while taking that perspective into consideration.​